openharmony/docs/en/application-dev/reference/apis/js-apis-storage-statistics.md

 > ![icon-note.gif](public_sys-resources/icon-note.gif) **NOTE**<br/>
 >
 > - The initial APIs of this module are supported since API version 8.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
-> - The APIs of this module are system APIs and cannot be called by third-party applications.
+> - API version 9 is a canary version for trial use.
+The APIs of this version may be unstable.

 ## Modules to Import